 So, the target dashboard table will contain four types of formulas.

-Moreover, if we want to refresh data periodically, we have to record a macro to refresh tables and call the macro on timer events.
+Moreover, we should record a macro to refresh tables and call the macro on timer events if we want to refresh data periodically.

 DB.RTD has a simple and elegant solution.

 Just use the RTD formula to get and refresh database data like this:

 For example, the target table can look like this:

 All formulas in the table are regular and have the same structure.